xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 release brings in lots of bug fixes and small improvements bu doesn't bring in big new features and shows that even if not perfect, poezio reached a point where devs are mostly happy about.
 Big changes are coming nonetheless, you will find out in the article.
 Stay tuned.

 <!-- https://bouah.net/2022/04/poezio-full.png -->

+UPWX ships two small pre-release updates concering a [critical fix](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.41.6.0) for a crash that occurs when trying to render an invalid user avatar and issues with the [Windows Store builds](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.41.5.0).

 ## Servers